• Skip to primary navigation

 How thick you have cut the slices of strawberries and the temperature your food dehydrator is running at.

-The Presto Food Dehydrator model I am using runs at a steady 165 F. degrees.
-Some dehydrators have a temperature control dial that will allow you to set the temperature and some dehydrators run at a lower temperature.
+The Presto Food Dehydrator model I was using today runs at a steady 165 F. degrees.
+Some dehydrators have a temperature control dial that will allow you to set the temperature and some dehydrators can run at a lower temperatures.

-Because the dehydrator I am using runs at 165 degrees, I am able to dry fresh fruit and vegetables like dehydrated orange slices, dehydrated cherries, and yellow squash slices in less time.
+I am able to dry fresh fruit and vegetables like dehydrated orange slices, Lime or Lemon slices, dehydrated cherries, and yellow squash slices in less time.

-If I start early enough in the day I can finish dehydrating a fully loaded batch of fruit or vegetables in less than 12 hours and don't need to leave the dehydrator running overnight.
+Sometimes I have both of mine running at the same time and if I start early enough in the day I can finish dehydrating a two fully loaded batches of fruit or vegetables in less than 12 hours and don't need to leave the dehydrator running overnight.

 Drying strawberries in the oven